One who travels a lot, learns a lot.

 Visit NYU Study Abroad for a comprehensive, up-to-date listing of courses and scholarship opportunities.

-Daniel Robles' experience studying abroad
+A reflection of Daniel Robles' experience studying abroad in Spain.

 It won’t fully sink in until your last hours, when you’re sitting in a bus watching your home disappear in the distance.
 You won’t realize you’re one of them, a local, until your picturesque life abroad begins to come to an end.
 This is when, with a grin on your face and a tear in your eye, the countless good times will flash before your eyes, the many voices you heard will clamor in your ears, and the soft summer breeze will caress your skin goodbye.
 Yes, it really is like that.